Watch video above to see how to make Skillet White Chicken Chili Dip!

 - Preheat the oven to 375 degrees.
 Brush olive oil onto bottom and halfway up sides of a 10 inch cast iron skillet.
 (You could also bake in any vessel you normally use for baking dips, relatively the same size.)

 - Reserve ¼ cup of the drained beans, set aside.
-Add the rest of the beans, sour cream, garlic, lime juice and cumin to a food processor.
+Add the rest of the beans, sour cream, garlic, lime juice, cumin, and salt to a food processor.
 Puree until smooth.
 Taste and add a little salt if needed.
-Stir in chicken, corn, cilantro and a ¾ cup of cheese.
+Stir in chicken, corn, cilantro and 1 cup of cheese.